 Performance quoted represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown here.
 Performance data current to the most recent month-end can also be obtained by calling 800-595-9111.

+In the absence of contractual expense reimbursements, yield, total return, growth since inception and dividends would have been reduced.
 Total return is based on net change in NAV assuming reinvestment of distributions.
 The returns for the Morningstar or the iMoneyNet Category Average represents a universe of funds with similar objectives.

 Meet the Team